 a.
-For an exclusion foul, the offender is removed for 20 seconds of actual play or until a goal is scored or there is a change in possession of the ball, whichever is the shorter.
+For an exclusion foul, the offender is removed for 20 seconds of actual play, until a goal is scored or there is a change in possession of the ball, whichever is the shorter.
 Record the symbol E, cap number, time of exclusion and time of reentry of each excluded player on the exclusion record form.
 (The time of reentry is the calculated time of reentry, not the actual time.)

 Note: To determine the time of reentry of an excluded player, either subtract 20 seconds (if you can do this without borrowing) or add 40 seconds and subtract one minute.
 For example, if a player was excluded at 2:13, the reentry time is 1:53.
-It is necessary to write the reentry time on the form as opposed to relying on the exclusion time remaining on the scoreboard as that time might have been entered late.
+It is necessary to write the reentry time on the form as opposed to relying on the exclusion time remaining on the scoreboard, as that time might have been entered late, or on the time remaining on the shot clock, as that may not have been reset on time or may be affected by a shot taken before the end of the exclusion time.

 - b.
 For a penalty foul, record the symbol P, cap number, and time of the foul. - 2.
 For an exclusion foul, raise the white or blue flag as appropriate after 20 seconds have elapsed.
 Do not raise the flag for reentry until the player enters the reentry area the head needs to emerge above the water.
 Keep the flag raised until the player sees the flag and enters the pool.
 Leave the flag up for several seconds after the player enters the pool in case the referee has any questions as to whether the exclusion secretary signaled the player to enter.
-The excluded player or a substitute may enter immediately when the referee indicates a change of possession. - a.
+The excluded player or a substitute may enter immediately when the referee indicates a change of possession, in which case the flag need not be raised.

+- a.
 A player may be substituted for during the exclusion period.
-Do not raise the flag for the entrance of the substitute until the excluded player has reached the reentry area and the head of the excluded player is visible in

-- the reentry area.
-Blow the whistle to signal an illegal entry, even if the referee has waved in the substitute, if the original player has not yet reached the reentry area before the entrance of the substitute. - b.
-The excluded player may leave the pool during a timeout to meet with the team. - c.
+Do not raise the flag for the entrance of the substitute until the excluded player has reached the reentry area and the head of the excluded player is visible in the reentry area.
+Blow the whistle to signal an illegal entry, even if the referee has waved in the substitute, if the original player has not yet reached the reentry area before the entrance of the substitute. - The excluded player may leave the pool during a timeout to meet with the team. - c.
 A player may be substituted for an excluded player during a timeout, after a goal or in the interval between periods.
 In these cases, the excluded player is not required to go to the reentry area before the substitute is eligible to enter. - d.
 In the case of a double exclusion, both players are eligible to enter after the 20-second exclusion period or when there is a change of possession (the excluded players must still exit the field of play and enter from the reentry area).
 At the end of 20 seconds, raise the appropriate flag as soon as each player reaches their appropriate reentry area.